TOOLS

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-OMB Circular No. A-110 applies to this program.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Develop a proposal in accordance with regulations, applications, and timetables issued by the Secretary of Education.
 No State plan is required.
-Requests for program applications should be made to the Federal TRI0 Programs, College and University Preparation and Support Team.
 This program is subject to the Education Department General Administrative Regulations (EDGAR).

 Award Procedure